pkscout/exautomation/README.md

 example: `'header': ['First Name', 'Last Name', 'Opt Out']`
 `'encoding': '<string>'` (Defaults to Python discovery method.
 Other options are listed at <https://docs.python.org/3.7/library/codecs.html#standard-encodings>)

-#### Transform Field (changefields)
+#### Transform Fields (changefields)
-This module has a bunch of sub modules (described below) that allow you to do various things to a field of data (like do a regular expression search and replace, trim a pick list to one entry, and even drop the entire column).
+This module has a bunch of sub modules (described below) that allow you to do various things to a field of data (like do a regular expression search and replace, trim a pick list to one entry, and even drop entire columns).
 The configuration for this transform is a bit tricky, so definitely look at the example in settings-example.py for some guidance.

 * **Required Settings**
 `'transforms': <list of dictionaries>` (see **FIELD TRANFORMS** below for details on dictionaries for specific field transforms)